ariaandika/tcio/docs/bytes.md

 view.
 Which means, cloning `Bytes` is cheap, `O(1)` operation.

 The lifetime of the heap allocation is managed with atomic reference counter.
-Thus, cloning only increment the counter, and when dropped, counter is decremented.
+Thus, cloning only increments the counter, and when dropped, counter is decremented.
 When the counter is 0, the heap memory is deallocated.

 ## Splitting